CrayLabs/SmartSim/doc/experiment.rst

 Colocated Orchestrator
 ^^^^^^^^^^^^^^^^^^^^^^
 An ``Orchestrator`` can be created to share the compute node(s) and resources with a SmartSim ``Model``.
-In this case, the Orchestrator is deployed on the same compute hosts as a Model instance defined by the user.
+In this case, the database is deployed on the same compute hosts as a Model instance defined by the user.
 In this deployment, the database is not connected together in a cluster and each shard of the database is addressed